ambikasadhu1101/StockPredictionUsingLSTM/README.md

 # Stock Prediction Using LSTM
-[Introductory time series prediction project.]
+[Introductory time series prediction project.]<br>
-A stacked-LSTM model constructed on Apple(NASDAQ-AAPL) stocks(obtained using tiingo).
-Prices of next 30 days have been predicted from the built model.
+A stacked-LSTM model constructed on Apple(NASDAQ-AAPL) stock prices(obtained using tiingo).
+A look-back of 100 days has been used for price prediction.